SystemsApproach/ops/monitor.rst

 in some other format, tools are often available to convert the metrics into Prometheus format and export them.

-A component that exposes a Prometheus exporter HTTP endpoint via a Service can tell Prometheus to scrape this endpoint by defining a *ServiceMonitor*, a custom resource that is typically created by the Helm Chart that installs the component.
+A component that provides a Prometheus exporter HTTP endpoint via a Service can tell Prometheus to scrape this endpoint by defining a *Service Monitor*, a custom resource that is typically created by the Helm Chart that installs the component.